rajeshelurii/Angular-Interview-Questions/README.md

 items.push(this.fb.control('Item 3'));
 ```

-### 129. What is the ChangeDetector class in Angular?
+### 129. :warning: What is the ChangeDetector class in Angular?

 **Answer:**
 The ChangeDetector class in Angular is used to control the change detection mechanism, which is responsible for keeping the view in sync with the model.
 It provides methods to manually trigger change detection and check the component's view for changes.